University of Illinois Urbana-Champaign Campus Building Waste Characterization & Opportunity Assessment 2023

 Other projects with this client:

-University of Illinois at Urbana-Champaign Indoor Solid Waste & Recycling Collection Assessment & Infrastructure Improvement
+University of Illinois Urbana-Champaign Indoor Solid Waste & Recycling Collection Assessment & Infrastructure Improvement

 New collection bin station with sections for landfill, mixed paper, and aluminum cans plus bottles